jbillo/lambda-website-monitor/README.md

 ## Installation
 * Run `python cloudformation/build_template.py` from the root directory to create the `lambda-website-monitor.yaml` file, which will contain the inline Lambda code.
+    * Alternatively, pick a GitHub release of the .yaml template (<https://github.com/jbillo/lambda-website-monitor/releases>) that seems reasonable, if you don't want to build locally.
 * Deploy the `cloudformation/lambda-website-monitor.yaml` CloudFormation template to the desired region in your AWS account.
 Note that SMS support is only available in the following regions, so despite my love for us-east-2 I've picked a different region: